bombasticSlacks/Aspirant/Game/Gear/Patching-Kit.md

 - Cost 15.
 - [[Charges]](10)
 - [[Charges]] cost 1 silver to replace.
-- Given 5 minutes, you can repair 1 integrity on a suit of armour for a [[Gear#Charges]].
+- Given 5 minutes, you can repair 1 integrity on a suit of armour for a [[Charges|charge]].